Colin Callender: The Callender Company

-He later created The Callender Company and during this time, with productions like Peter Greenway's The Belly of an Architect which was the official British entry to the 1986 Cannes Film Festival, John Schlesinger's Madame Sousatzka starring Shirley MacLaine; The Bretts a 13-hour mini-series for Masterpiece Theatre, Prisoner of Honour starring Richard Dreyfuss and Mr. Halpern And Mr. Johnson starring Laurence Olivier and Jackie Gleeson, Callender was in the forefront of bringing together talent from the UK and the U.S., which has gone on to become one of the hallmarks of his career.
+In 1983, Callender founded The Callender Company Ltd. The company produced Mr. Halpern And Mr. Johnson (1983) starring Laurence Olivier and Jackie Gleeson; Peter Greenway's The Belly of an Architect (1987), which was the official British entry to the 1987 Cannes Film Festival; John Schlesinger's Madame Sousatzka (1988) starring Shirley MacLaine; The Bretts a 13-hour mini-series for Masterpiece Theatre, Prisoner of Honour (1991) starring Richard Dreyfuss.
+Callender was in the forefront of bringing together talent from the UK and the U.S., which has gone on to become one of the hallmarks of his career.

-During this time Callender also created and produced the British cult hit The Last Resort which changed the face of late night television in the UK and launched the career of British TV personality Jonathan Ross.
+During this time Callender also created and produced the British cult hit The Last Resort (1987) which changed the face of late night television in the UK and launched the career of British TV personality Jonathan Ross.

 HBO

-In 1987, Callender moved to the U.S. to become executive producer of HBO's newly formed East Coast production unit.
+In 1986, Callender moved to the U.S. to become Executive Producer of HBO's newly formed East Coast production unit HBO Showcase.
 HBO Showcase produced 27 films receiving widespread critical acclaim and earning HBO its first Emmy Award for drama.
-In 1996 Callender and HBO CEO Jeffrey Bewkes created the film division HBO NYC.
+In 1996, Callender and HBO CEO Jeffrey Bewkes created the film division HBO NYC.
 Shortly thereafter he was appointed president of HBO Films, based in LA, which rapidly developed a reputation for consistently producing an award-winning slate of sophisticated and provocative television and feature films.

 During his tenure Callender oversaw the production of over 115 award-winning movies and mini-series, among them: